fuse98/book-reviews/software-architecture-with-golang.md

 without changing the rest of the code.
 This is done with encapsulating the input and output of the algorithms into an interface.
 * **Template method**: A variation of the strategy pattern where the algorithm is broken to some steps and the steps are implemented differently
 * **State**: Change behaviour based on different state of an object.

+## Chapter 4: Scaling Applications

+Enabling propper(efficient) reactions to the changing pace of workload in a matter that hold up to the SLAs.

+Scalability depends on the following (and more):
+* Algorithems
+* DataStructures
+* Threading model
+* Local state

+Another three important matters descused in this chapters are:
+* Bottlenecks
+* Different options on how systems can be scaled
+* Scaling deployments

+### Algorithems

+Book talks about space and time complexity.
+And then talks about some general algorithms.

+#### Distributed Algorithems

+Some conditions make a problem hard to solve by reaching efficiency on algorithem alone.
+One must use the advantages deviding your workload on multiple machines.
+Some of these conditions are:

+**Sometimes, the dataset is so large that it cannot fit into the memory or disk of a single machine**

+Developing this is quite complex and has some tricky parts:
+* Automatic parallelization
+* Communication and coordination
+* Distribution
+* Optimization for network and disk access

+**Concept of Google's ReduceMap is introduced but I could ont capture the idea in the first read**

+### DataStructures

+Each action on different data structures have different time order.
+E.g: Worst time of binary search in BST vs Red/Black tree.
+This can predict the performnace impact of operations when loading data

+#### Probablistic data structures

+These algorithems are best when the exact value for the query is not important but query is  for a huge number of elements and is some aggregated query(count, min, max ...).
+Example:
+* **Reservoir sampling is an algorithm/data structure that enables these types of queries.**
+* **An alternative data structure is called count-min sketch**
+* (Personal take): **Bloom Filter**

+The way of storing data on database effect scalability:
+* complexity modeling of algorithms and data structures mentioned previously, having a large number of elements may make searching for a particular element inefficient.
+(Like queries without indexes in most DBs)
+* There are a lot of concurrent updates of the database.
+Typically, most databases err on the side of safety.
+This means some clients are locked while updates or reads are happening for another client.

+### Scalibility Bottlenecks
+Scalability bottlenecks are those system aspects that serialize (or choke) parallel operations.

+To demonstrate scalability bottlenecks and their solution two examples are given:
+* **C10K Problem**: Old web servers could not handle more than 10k concurrent conections.
+Solution: **eventing model**

+* **The Thundering Herd problem**

+### Personal Idea
+To use a bloom filter thingy for each complex query and save them in a persistance way.
+Each event passes these filters and updates them and aat the same time tells if this filter satisfies their request.